-1. Female dogs do not have monthly menstrual periods like humans, as some people mistakenly believe; they come into “heat,” or “season,” once or twice a year.
-(Though both biological processes involve bleeding, it’s inaccurate to compare a woman’s monthly cycle, which is an infertile time, to the heat in the female dog, which is quite the opposite.)
+Female dogs do not get menstrual periods like humans, as some people mistakenly believe; they come into “heat,” or “season,” once or twice a year - the three to four days in their cycle when their unfertilized eggs ripen.
+(Though both biological processes involve bleeding, it’s inaccurate to compare a woman’s monthly cycle, which is an infertile time, to the heat in the female dog, which is quite the opposite.
+Dogs get pregnant while bleeding.)
 Some dogs cycle every six months; more primitive breeds, such as Basenjis or Tibetan Mastiffs, come into heat only once a year.

-2. Female dogs can get pregnant only during their heat – the three to four days in their cycle when their unfertilized eggs ripen.
+A dog will begin her heat cycle after about 6 months of age.
 Some females will show physical signs of readiness – their discharge will lighten in color, and they will “flag,” or lift their tail up and to the side.
 Others will show no behavioral changes; still others will “stand” and accept a suitor at any time in their cycle, even days before or after they are fertile.
 If you cannot be absolutely certain of identifying the signs of heat in your female, and securing her during this time, spay her.
 Intact males are frighteningly persistent in reaching the object of their desires; they will hurl themselves through glass windows, and might even attempt (and succeed) at breeding a female through the wires of a crate.

-4. If there are stray dogs where you live, walking a female in heat is asking for trouble.
+If there are stray dogs where you live, walking a female in heat is asking for trouble.
 Ideally, have a secure, fenced area where your female can do her business, always supervised by you.
 If you must take her out in public to walk her, carry an umbrella that you can open to ward off unwelcome males, but know that you still might not be able to keep them apart.

-If you have an unneutered male in your household, and you want to let your female go through one or more heat cycles before spaying her, the smartest and safest thing is to remove one of them for the duration of the female’s heat.
+If you have an unneutered male dog in your household, and you want to let your female go through one or more heat cycles before spaying her, the smartest and safest thing is to remove one of them for the duration of the female’s heat.
 It is difficult to describe the stress, restlessness, and sheer loss of sanity that a male dog can exhibit in the face of a female in standing season.
 It will be close to unbearable for you, to say nothing of him.
 Plan a vacation for one of them, ideally the male.
-(And if you plan to use a boarding kennel, females in heat will be too big a disruption there in the event other unneutered males are there, too.)
+(And if you plan to use a boarding kennel, females in heat will be too big a disruption there in the event other unneutered dogs are there, too.)

 Once your female has started her heat, don’t change course.
 Many veterinarians are reluctant to spay females in the middle of estrus; the uterus, preparing for pregnancy, is very vascular, and the risk of internal bleeding is higher.
 Instead, schedule spay surgery at a hormonally “quiet” time, ideally midway between heats.
 Depending on the individual dog, unneutered males can be trained through consistency and positive reinforcement not to urine-mark in the house.
 Ditto for discouraging “humping.”
 Do not tolerate these behaviors at any time.